SQL Server Consumes High Memory in a Single-Tier Environment

 Resolution

-Adjust the SQL Server Maximum Memory as outlined in this article to below the total system RAM, and to match the requirements specified in the App Control Memory Configuration guide.
+Adjust the SQL Server Maximum Memory to a value below the total system RAM that matches the requirements specified in the App Control SQL Server Configuration guide.

 Additional Information